MaherKaram/snake-royale/README.md

 python client.py
 ```

-Choose unique usernames, challenge another available player from the lobby, and begin the match.
+Choose unique usernames, challenge another available player from the lobby, and start the match.

 Additional connected users can spectate the active game.